jow-/nlbwmon/README.md

 ### nlbwmon

-NOTE: an init script is provided for lede which starts the nlbwmon daemon automatically with reasonable defaults.
+NOTE: an init script and config file is provided for lede, allowing these settings to be configured via uci.
+Just take a look at /etc/config/nlbwmon.

+i
+:
+-r [sec]
+:  Interval used to poll the conntrack entries. s
+:
+o
+:
+p
+:
+G
+:
+I
+:
+L
+:
+PZ

 ## Use this repository as a package feed: